-For each scan that is running or waiting to run, this form displays (by default) the name assigned to the scan, the owner, the scan's priority, the date and time the scan request was created, the sensor that will conduct the scan, and the scan's status.
+For each scan that is running or waiting to run, this form displays (by default) the name assigned to the scan, the scan's priority, the date and time the scan request was created, the sensor that will conduct the scan, the scan's status, and the organization and project.

 Select a scan request and then choose a command from the Action menu or from the shortcut menu that appears when you right-click a request.
 The availability of commands depends on the status of the selected scan and on the permissions granted to you by your assigned role.
-To learn more about roles and permissions, seeRoles and Permissions on page 51.
+To learn more about roles and permissions, seeRoles and Permissions on page 48.

 Command Definition Stop Abort the scan.
 The results, although incomplete, are available for inspection.
 Suspend Halt the scanning process.
 You can resume the scan at the point at which it was interrupted.
 Resume Continue the scanning process following a suspension.
 Delete Remove the scan from the AMP database.
-Edit Permissions Specify permissions for the selected scan request.
-You can also add or delete roles, and add or remove users.
-The enabled options depend on the permissions associated with the role to which you are assigned.
 Column Setting Open the Column Setting window, allowing you to specify which columns should appear in the list.